 - Common climbing equipment

-- Porterage of climbing equipment up to base camp and back to Lukla after expedition
+- Porterage of climbing equipment up to base camp and back to Lukla after the expedition

 - Applicable national park fees and local taxes

 - 2 waterproof duffel bags

 - Airport pickup and transfers

 - Meals in Kathmandu

 - Nepal entry visa fees

 - Insurance (Mandatory)

 - Tips for base camp staff (USD 200)